graue/potsfyi/README.md

 ## Current status

-It's a little ugly, and it's missing some obvious features.
-But it can already search your collection, show cover art, queue up tracks or albums to play in sequence, and transcode tracks from formats your browser doesn't natively support.
+Works well.
+Needs a better UI design and some obvious features (see the issues on GitHub).
+But it can search your collection, show cover art, queue up tracks or albums to play in sequence, and transcode tracks from formats your browser doesn't natively support.
+I (Scott) am already using it.

-All recent-ish versions of Firefox and Chrome work great with it.
+All recent versions of Firefox and Chrome work great with it.
+Safari and IE9+ may work, but aren't tested.
+Older IE won't work because we rely on the HTML5 `<audio>` tag — there is no Flash fallback.

 ### Dependencies